Chachapoyas is the capital of the Amazon region. It is located at 2 335 m above sea level; an altitude that does not

 - Mistura Urco – Seafood and fish restaurant, with barbecues at night.
 Take a combo with fish chicharron, ceviche and rice with seafood: delicious and abundant.

 The company SAETA offers flights of less than 30 minutes to connect Tarapoto to Chachapoyas.
 This line has a nine-seat light aircraft.

 Another option is to take a daily connecting flight with LATAM: Lima – Jaen.
 The airport from Jaen is at 4 hours by car from Chachapoyas, but about 5 hours by private bus or collective.

 Since May 2017 you have also direct flights with the compagnie ATSA Airlines, twice a week on Mondays and Thursdays flying Lima – Chachapoyas.
 Depending on the people, they fly with 19 or 50-seaters.

-Chachapoyas is better accessible by bus.
+Chachapoyas is easily accessible by bus.
 Several companies: Movil Tours or GH bus, for example, connect different cities each day to the capital of Amazonas

 Night buses allow you to travel and arrive early to Chachapoyas, and then be able to do the visit of the day.